EU Corporate Sustainability Reporting Directive (CSRD): Third-Party Risk Management Considerations

 Compliance csrd

-In November 2022, the European Union (EU) Parliament adopted the Corporate Sustainability Reporting Directive (CSRD), a new law that will require companies to report on environmental, social and governance (ESG) matters, including those that arise from their supply chains, as part of their regular company disclosures.
+In November 2022, the European Union (EU) Parliament adopted the Corporate Sustainability Reporting Directive (CSRD), a new law that requires companies to report on environmental, social and governance (ESG) matters, including those that arise from their supply chains, as part of their regular company disclosures.
 This new reporting was developed to address long-standing concerns that non-financial reporting among EU firms was inconsistent and failed to produce reliable progress toward sustainability goals.

 Firms required to report on the new standards include large EU companies with more than 250 employees and €40 million in turnover and/or more than €20 million in total assets, as well as all listed companies that have to report against existing Non-Financial Reporting Directive (NFRD) requirements.
 Reporting begins in January 2025 using 2024 data, so now is the time to consider how the mandate will impact your third-party risk management program.